 For those resident in France, the “Titre de Séjour Spécial” or “carte de séjour” for children and spouses is the focus of particular attention.
 Other concerns include the validity of driving licences and right to travel.

-- NEW 29th June 2020: How to prepare for Brexit (French government - latest information)
+- How to prepare for Brexit (French government - latest information)

 - UK government guidance on living in France